vasilGerginski/Gatsbylius/README.md

 npm start
 ```

-If you use the `gatsby-starter-default`, you will need to remove the src folder content because we already define the `Layout` in the theme.
+If you use the `gatsby-starter-default`, you will need to delete the `src/components` and `src/pages` folders because some queries will be conflicting with ours.
 To override it, you can use [Gatsby shadowing](https://www.gatsbyjs.org/docs/themes/shadowing/), more documentation will be done on this subject soon!

 ## Get help